aclapes/breakfast-lstmcrf/README.md

 ```
 This instruction trains, validates, and tests a LSTMCRF model (specified by ```-M```).
 The ```dataset```, passed via
  ```-i```,  is expected to be a hdf5 type file with a certain format. ```create_fv_breakfast_dataset.py``` provides
-  a way to do it (see "Additional instructions" below).
+  a way to do it (see "Data preparation" section below).

 You can pass multiple GPUs through ```CUDA_VISIBLE_DEVICES``` (e.g. "0,2,5").
 However, the code is not multi-GPU, so you need to choose one particular device, e.g. 0-th.